-With the distance, extinction and density profile determined, we produced spectral models at five different epochs $(t{\rm exp}=5.4,7.1,12.1,18.1~{\rm and}~23.0~{\rm d})$ to determine which ions contribute to the formation of the spectra, and abundances.
+With the distance, extinction, and density profile determined, we produced spectral models at five different epochs ( $t{exp} = 5.4, 7.1, 12.1, 18.1, and 23.0 d$ ) to determine which ions contribute to the formation of the spectra and abundances.
 We do this both with and without He, and discuss the faults and merits with both sets of models.
 The basic input parameters of the models are presented in Table 5.
-When determining the properties of a SN spectrum it is important to have the correct flux level in the UV/blue, as there is reprocessing of flux from the blue to the red due to the Doppler overlapping of the spectral lines.
-This process is known as line blanketing, a process by which photon packets only escape the SN ejecta in a "line free" window, which is always red-ward from where they are emitted.
+When determining the properties of an SN spectrum, it is important to have the correct flux level in the UV/blue, as there is re-processing of flux from the blue to the red due to the Doppler overlapping of the spectral lines.
+This process is known as line blanketing, a process by which photon packets only escape the SN ejecta in a 'line free' window, which is always redward from where they are emitted.